Upcoming Events

 November 4: The High School Falcon Festival Choir and the BGSU Collegiate Chorale perform “Homeland” at Bowling Green State University.

-October 11–13: The Long Beach Camerata Singers perform “Homeland” for their Peace4Youth series in Long Beach, CA.
+October 9–13: The Long Beach Camerata Singers perform “Homeland” in Long Beach, CA.

 August 26–28: Chelsea Randall performs “Prima respira” for the EXTENSITY Concert Series in San Diego and Pasadena, CA.